AVSystem/developer-zone/docs/Anjay_integrations/Implementing_LwM2M_objects_on_RaspberryPi.md

 ## Prerequisites

-- Raspberry Pi 3 or 4 with a configured [operating system](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-05-28/2021-05-07-raspios-buster-armhf.zip) and WiFi.
+- Raspberry Pi 3 or 4 with a configured [operating system](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-05-28/2021-05-07-raspios-buster-armhf.zip) and a set-up WiFi connection.
 - A [SenseHat](https://www.raspberrypi.org/products/sense-hat/) or a [GrovePi](https://www.seeedstudio.com/GrovePi.html) with a temperature sensor ([DHT11](https://wiki.seeedstudio.com/Grove-TemperatureAndHumidity_Sensor/) or similar) and a push button ([Grove-button](https://wiki.seeedstudio.com/Grove-Button/) or similar).
 - An active Coiote IoT Device Management user account with Cloud admin permissions.